0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Hard/2025-11-01-htb-object.md

 ---
 ### Exploitation

 First, we need to create the directory that we are going to store our files in.
+To do this, we need to return to the configuration page of our job `shadownedya` by selecting `configuration` from the left-hand side panel on the job’s home page.
+Then, we scroll down and modify the `whoami /all` command to our new command.

-To do this, we will use the following command:\
+We will use the following command:\
 `mkdir %TEMP%\resource.temp`

 ![light mode only](/assets/img/posts/htb/machines/windows/hard/object/object_19.png){: .light .w-50 .shadow .rounded-10 w='1212' h='668' }